Since I launched this site several years ago, hundreds of people have written to me asking the same question.

 What are values?

-Most people associate the word “values” with their personal code of ethics; the moral standard of behaviour they believe is “right,” and by which they try to live their lives.
+Most people associate the word “values” with their personal code of ethics.
+The moral standard of behavior they believe is “right”.
+And, by which they try to live their lives.

 Let me be absolutely clear: there is nothing wrong with leaving your partner if you conclude that you don’t share the same values.